ECCO-GROUP/ECCO-website/README.md

 ## Development Workflow

-1. Make all of your updates or corrections to the _development_ branch.
+1. Make updates or corrections to the _development_ branch, or a branch derived from development that has been merged with development.
 2. Deploy code in the _development_ branch to the development environment for review.
 3. Test [development website](http://ecco-dev.jpl.nasa.gov/), repeat steps 1 and 2 as necessary.
-4. When testing is complete and ready for production release, merge the _development_ branch into _master_ branch via a [pull request](https://github.jpl.nasa.gov/18x/ecco/pulls).
-There are notes at the bottom of this page that detail creating a pull request.
+4. When testing is complete and ready for production release, merge the _development_ branch into the _master_ branch via a [pull request](https://github.jpl.nasa.gov/18x/ecco/pulls).
 5. Create a [release](https://github.jpl.nasa.gov/18x/ecco/releases) for the master branch so that the version of code that is being deployed to production is tagged in case it needs to be referenced in the future.
 There are notes at the bottom of this page that detail creating a release.
 6. Deploy code in the _master_ branch to the production environment.
 7. Test the [production website](http://ecco.jpl.nasa.gov/) to ensure everything is working as expected.
 If something is broken, start at step 1.